-Parent Gym is a series of six workshops proven to increase parents’ skills and confidence and so improve the behaviour and wellbeing of their children.
+Parent Gym is a series of six sessions proven to increase parents’ skills and confidence and so improve the behaviour and wellbeing of their children.

 Get you and your child talking in a positive way every day.